 The Bonner Office of Community Service and Student Development mobilized over 200 students, faculty, staff, alumnae, community partners and West End residents to participate in service projects with the following organizations:The Atlanta Community Food Bank, Atlanta BeltLine Partnership, Jumpstart, The KENO Foundation, Operation P.E.A.C.E., Project Karma, and others.
 For more information, contact Elizabeth Rountree, community service coordinator at firstname.lastname@example.org.

-Junior Biology Major Honored with Local Community Service Award
+Community Leader Honored with the 2014 Local Community Service Award

 B.A.D.
 Girls on Campus